 In a broader sense, revenue expenses are grouped under two types –

-Expenses under this category usually arise through the course of production of goods and services.
-In most cases, direct expense include the following –
+Expenses under this category usually arise through the course of the production of goods and services.
+In most cases, direct expenses include the following –

-Here, it must be noted that in the case of manufacturing firms, direct expenses often factor in the cost involved to convert raw materials into finished goods.
+Here, it must be noted that in the case of manufacturing firms, direct expenses often factor in the cost involved in converting raw materials into finished goods.

 Usually, these expenses are incurred while selling and distributing the produced goods and services.